 Fittleworth, in its beautiful South Downs National Park location, is a friendly village with many clubs and societies, a thriving village primary school and pre-school groups, a 14th century ‘coaching inn’ pub The Swan Inn (home of the once popular ‘Ancient Order of Froth Blowers’), a Sports and Social Club, two Fittleworth village churches and one at Coates, a well-used village hall and our newly built Community Shop, Fittleworth Stores, IS OPEN!
-It opened, along with a café and children’s playground in October 2018.
+It opened, along with a café and children’s playground in October 2018, shortly followed by a Post Office too.
 There are annual events to share, including the Open Garden Trail, the Spring Show and the Summer Show, for flowers and vegetables, village school events, fêtes – and much more.
 There are a number of local businesses and cottage industries.
 Fittleworth has had a long association with the arts and this continues with artists, musicians and authors living here or nearby.
 Please see ‘Artistic Associations’ at the end of ‘Fittleworth in the Past’.

 Fittleworth civil parish, which sits within the South Downs National Park, between Petworth and Pulborough in West Sussex, has a population of just under 1000.
 It includes the hamlets of Little Bognor and Coates and parts of Egdean and Bedham.
 Please click on these names to find out more.

 Our nearest main towns are Arundel to the south, Chichester and Goodwood to the southwest, Guildford to the north, Horsham to the northeast and Midhurst to the west.
 The village has a close association with the neighbouring ancient hamlet of Stopham and both St Mary the Virgin parish churches form a joint Benefice.
 The Village Magazine covers Fittleworth and Stopham.

 Here is a link to a map with the civil parish (PC) boundary.
 It differs from the church parish (PCC) boundary which includes Stopham, but not Egdean or Coates.
 The River Rother, with its ancient watermill and two stone bridges, formed the southern boundary of the old Tithe map; the civil parish today stretches further south.
 Click open site, then go to the Map of Fittleworth